 Legacy builders may want to consider another approach, however: With money you expect to pass on to the next generation, you may not need to limit your exposure as much, and may be better off leaving more of the assets in stocks; while there is more risk, stocks have higher expected returns over the long term than bonds.
 And your kids should have more time to ride out short-term market volatility.

-If you have a family business, a trust can help you pass it on without triggering a giant tax bill.
+If you have a family business, a trust may help you pass it on without triggering a giant tax bill.

 Whatever strategy you decide remember investing involves risk and it is possible to lose money when investing.
 Asset allocation does not assure a profit or prevent a loss in declining markets.
 You should consider a variety of factors when deciding how to invest to meet your financial goals; such as your time horizon and risk tolerance.